betheden/hebrew-grammar/README.md

 * Tag the UHB with specific grammatical information (*interrogative* pronoun)
 * Evaluate (and adjust, if necessary) structural aspects of the morphological data scheme (see list below)
+* Sort all verbs parsed as imperfect in UHB for cohortative and jussive forms

 **Items to evaluate:**
 * Add the following to parsing morphology?  causal particle; conditional particle; discourse particle; compound conjunction; particle of existence; particle of non-existence